 Rush Common School strives to be a fully inclusive school.
 It acknowledges the range of issues to be taken account of in the process of development.
-All pupils are welcome, including those with SEN, in accordance with the LA Admissions Policy.
+All pupils are welcome, including those with SEND, in accordance with the Admissions Policy.
 According to the Education Act 1996, (Section 316), the school will admit a child with an Education, Health and Care Plan subject to the wishes of their parent unless this is incompatible with the efficient education of other children and there are no reasonable steps that can be taken to prevent the incompatibility.

-Starting in Foundation Stage
+Starting in Reception

 We encourage all new children to visit the school before starting.
-For children/young people with SEN we may visit them in their pre-school or nursery setting to gain a better understanding of their needs.
-Foundation Stage staff speak with every pupil's pre-school setting before the pupil starts school in September.
-Individual meetings where pupil and parents are able to meet their FS teacher are arranged in June/July prior to starting school.
+For children/young people with SEND we may visit them in their pre-school or nursery setting to gain a better understanding of their needs.
+Reception staff speak with every pupil's pre-school setting before the pupil starts school in September.
+Individual meetings where pupil and parents are able to meet their Reception teacher are arranged in June/July prior to starting school.

-All pupils are offered the opportunity to visit the Foundation Stage on a number of occasions before starting school.
-Some pupils with SEN may require additional visits.
-Additional liaison with pre-school keyworkers may be sought by FS staff including them in any additional visits to Rush Common School.
+All pupils are offered the opportunity to visit the Reception classes on a number of occasions before starting school.
+Some pupils with SEND may require additional visits.
+Additional liaison with pre-school keyworkers may be sought by Reception staff including them in any additional visits to Rush Common School.